basespace/basespace-ruby-sdk/README.md

 or by,

     git clone git@github.com:joejimbo/basespace-ruby-sdk.git

+For a description on how to build the pre-release version see "[SDK Development Manual](#sdk-development-manual)".

 Please fork the GitHub repository and send us a pull request if you would like to improve the SDK.